jaryan77/Latitude/README.md

 * Contains a dropdown menu on the right of the navbar named "Plots" that provides a link to each individual visualization page.
 * Provides two more text links on the right: "Comparisons," which links to the comparisons page, and "Data," which links to the data page.

     ![navbar_screenshot](Images/navbar_screenshot.PNG)
-* Is responsive (using media queries).
-The nav must have similar behavior as the screenshots ["Navigation Menu" section](#navigation-menu) (notice the background color change).

 ### Screenshots